docker/extensions-sdk/docs/dev/api/dashboard-routes-navigation.md

 # Dashboard Routes Navigation

-`window.ddClient.desktopUI.navigation` allow to navigate to specific screens of Docker Desktop Dashboard like containers view, images view, a specific container logs, a specific image details, volumes, dev environments.
+`window.ddClient.desktopUI.navigation` allow to navigate to specific screens of the Docker Desktop Dashboard like containers view, images view, a specific container logs, a specific image details, volumes, dev environments.

 Example: navigate to a given container logs